OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 JQAE6ACMABNAAIIA
 ```

-Symoblic execution and other hybrid techniques involving symbolic execution are very useful tools to have in the armoury.
-One more example on using Angr is discussed in chapter on iOS as well.
+Symoblic execution and other hybrid techniques involving symbolic execution are very useful techniques for analysis.
+Learning them requires understanding of them and practice.
+Another example using Angr is presented in iOS chapter as well.

 ### Tampering and Runtime Instrumentation